Get involved in Rare Disease Day and help raise awareness and funds for support groups and research throughout the country.

 Location: Lighthouse Cuba Street, Wellington

-NZORD is holding a movie night on Tuesday 24 February to raise awareness for Rare Disease Day.
-If anyone would like to get in early and book some tickets please email: firstname.lastname@example.org.
+NZORD is holding a movie night on Thursday 26 February to raise awareness for Rare Disease Day.
+We will be showing the Second Best Marigold Hotel.
+If anyone would like to get in early and book some tickets please email: RDD@nzord.org.nz.

 Events from 2014